 5 Nazareth – “Love Hurts” (The Everly Brothers, written by Felice and Boudleaux Bryant)

 This is an example of a cover that is so good EVERYONE thinks it’s the original.
-There have been many versions of the song (Roy Orbison, Jim Capaldi, Triumph, Cher, Journey and lots more) but none came close to the Top 10 recording done by Nazareth in 1975.
+There have been many versions of the song (Roy Orbison, Jim Capaldi, Triumph, Cher, Journey and many more) but none came close to the Top 10 recording done by Nazareth in 1975.

 4 Joe Cocker – “With A Little Help From My Friends” (The Beatles)